-- 1. London local government's Covid 19 related work is now emerging from the immediate response and mitigation phase and transitioning towards recovery and renewal.
-The initial response was grounded in established ways of working that have been developed through our long-standing shared commitment to building London's resilience and protecting Londoners.
-The local government response was escalated in step with the stand-up of the formal inter-agency London Covid 19 Strategic Coordination Group (SCG) with London local government representation represented through London Local Authority Gold. - 2.
-The strategic and tactical responses at local and pan-London level were subsequently strengthened through enhanced sub-regional co-ordination - to marshal the resources of boroughs as effectively as possible.
-The next phase of activity will move on from mitigating the immediate implications of the pandemic on our communities, businesses and transition through the necessary steps which will allow us to build London's recovery and renewal, using newly developed structures and arrangements. - 3.
+- 1. London local government's Covid 19 related work has emerged from the immediate response and mitigation phase and is transitioning towards recovery and renewal.
+The initial local government response was escalated in step with the stand-up of the formal inter-agency London Covid 19 Strategic Coordination Group (SCG) with London local government represented through London Local Authority Gold. - 2.
+The strategic and tactical responses at local and pan-London level were subsequently strengthened through enhanced sub-regional co-ordination to marshal the resources of boroughs as effectively as possible.
+The next phase of activity begins to move the Capital on from mitigating the immediate implications of the pandemic on our communities and businesses taking us through the steps required to build London's recovery and renewal, using newly developed structures and arrangements. - 3.
 This report provides an overview of the new pan-London transition and recovery arrangements, including the structures that will facilitate leadership of London's recovery and renewal.
-It will outline the role of London local government within these structure and arrangements and the potential role London Councils can play in capturing the political and professional learning of member councils, commissioning specific interventions that will add value to the work of councils and groups of councils, develop options and arguments for London local government to deploy.
-This will involve co-ordinating policy input, sharing information and practice and playing an active influencing role.
+It will outline the role of London local government within these structures and arrangements and the role London Councils is beginning to play in capturing the political and professional learning of member councils, commissioning specific interventions that will add value to the work of councils and groups of councils and developing options and arguments for London local government to deploy.
+This work builds on the steer given by the Executive at its meeting in June 2020, and involves co-ordinating policy input, sharing information and practice as well as advocating on behalf of London local government and our communities.